vniacsta/angular-movie-project/README.md

-# Angular Essential Training
+# Movie Watcher with Angular

 This is the repo for the course **Angular Essential Training** from Linkedin.
+Building an app to list all the movies I want to watch or have watched!

-## Course Description
+### Course Description

 Topics include:
 - What is Angular?